How to Prepare for your VITA Appointment

 To protect your identity and ensure that your personal information is accurate and secure, we will need to verify who you are.
 The IRS requires us to verify who you are with multiple forms of identity.

-You will need to provide the following:
+You are required to provide the following:

 1. Photo Identification, such as a driver's license, passport, or state-issued ID card